UVM Marsh Professor-at-Large Program

 Alison’s comics have appeared in The New Yorker, Slate, McSweeney’s, The New York Times Book Review, and Granta.
 In 2014 she was named a MacArthur Fellow.

-Directions: Fleming Auditorium is located in basement of the Fleming Museum on the campus of the University of Vermont.
+Fleming Auditorium is located in basement of the Fleming Museum on the campus of the University of Vermont.
+On weekends parking is available in any of the Faculty and Staff lots on campus.

 Presented by the University of Vermont and the Vermont Folklife Center